irecsys/RecData/OpenTable/README.md

 ## Special Notes

-While working on web crawling for OpenTable.com, we found that HTML resources contained usernames instead of UserIDs.
+- While working on web crawling for OpenTable.com, we found that HTML resources contained usernames instead of UserIDs.
 Occasionally, anonymous reviews used a default username, such as "Unknown user."
 To assign UserIDs, we treated the combination of username and city as a unique user.
 However, for entries with the default "Unknown user" username, we assigned the same ID.
 This explains why you might see multiple entries with the same <user, item> pair but different ratings.
+- We provide the opentable_cleaned.csv file, where we removed duplicated entries and only include the last entry associated with the unique <user, item> pair in the data set.

 ## Citations